14.22.01.12

 (1) The individual completing the worksheet shall arrange the offenses in chronological order beginning with the one committed first.

-(2) The individual completing the worksheet shall calculate the guideline range for each events convicted counts.
+(2) The individual completing the worksheet shall calculate the guideline range for each event’s offenses.
 With the possible exception of part A (relationship to the criminal justice system), the offender score calculated for the first event is the same for all succeeding events, as long as they are being sentenced at the same time.

 (3) The individual completing the worksheet shall determine the overall guidelines range by adding the ranges for each event.